 Change the fifth paragraph as follows:

 For MLO, the AP MLD's Authenticator manages packet number assignment for the PTKSA with a non-AP MLD.
 For a given link, the affiliated AP's Authenticator manages packet number assignment for the IGTKSA, GTKSA, or BIGTKSA.
 If an IGTKSA, GTKSA, or BIGTKSA update is triggered, the affiliated AP updates group keys for the given link through a group key handshake between the AP MLD and non-AP MLD.
-If a PGTKSA update is triggered, the AP MLD updates PGTK through a group key handshake between the AP MLD and non-AP MLD.
+If a PGTKSA update is triggered, the AP MLD updates the (#656) PGTK through a group key handshake between the AP MLD and non-AP MLD.

 EAPOL-Key frames